Admissions - Selection Criteria

 - conduct that results in you being charged with a criminal offence.

-In the interest of equity and fairness to all applicants, those applicants who do not meet the Medical School’s admission criteria, including the required Grade Point Average (GPA) and admissions test results, will not be considered for admission to the Medical Program.
+In the interest of equity and fairness to all applicants, those applicants who do not meet the Medical School’s admission criteria, including the required Grade Point Average (GPA) and admissions test results, will not be considered for admission to the Doctor of Medicine.
 The GPA and admissions test results requirements shall apply, regardless of circumstances such as illness, misadventure or disadvantage during the bachelor’s degree or test.

 Students who are seeking special consideration should note that the other graduate-entry medical schools do not have identical admission requirements to those of the University of Sydney.

-Sydney Medical School regularly reviews the admission criteria and application processes for its courses, including the Medical Program.
+Sydney Medical School regularly reviews the admission criteria and application processes for its courses, including the Doctor of Medicine.
 It reserves the right to change these criteria and processes without notice.
 Information on this website provides advice about the currently applicable criteria and processes, and may not be correct for future application periods.